Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 > “We’ve seen α, expect β next, and only if the next input symbol is `a` should we eventually reduce this rule.”

 **How LR(1) Parsing Works**:
-The formal definition can suck it, take this example instead.
+The formal definition can suck it, take this  instead.

 **Closure(I)**:
 If your set contains an item like `[A → α · B β, a]`, that means the parser has seen `α` and is now expecting `B` (with lookahead `a`).